-"Good Reason" - The executive shall have Good Reason to terminate his or her employment upon the occurrence of any of the following events:
+"Good Reason" - The executive shall have Good Reason to terminate his employment upon the occurrence of any of the following events:

-- any material adverse change in job titles, duties, responsibilities, perquisites, or authority without his or her consent: - if, after a Change in Control, either (i) the principal duties of the executive are required to be performed at a location other than the Greensboro, North Carolina metropolitan area (or New York, New York in the case of Mr. Steven B. Tanger) without his or her consent or (ii) in the case of Mr. Steven B. Tanger, the executive no longer reports directly to the Board of Directors; - a material breach of the employment agreement by the Operating Partnership or, as applicable, the Company, including without limitation, the failure to pay compensation or benefits when due if such failure is not cured within 30 days after written demand for payment thereof;
+any material adverse change in job titles, duties, responsibilities, perquisites, or authority without his consent;

-- the executive's election to terminate employment within the 180 day period following a Change in Control; - in the case of Steven B. Tanger, if the executive is removed, or is not re-elected as a Director of the Company.
+- if, after a Change in Control, either (i) the principal duties of the executive are required to be performed at a location other than the Greensboro, North Carolina metropolitan area (or New York, New York in the case of Mr. Tanger) without his consent or (ii) in the case of Mr. Tanger, the executive no longer reports directly to the Board of Directors: - a material breach of the employment agreement by the Operating Partnership or, as applicable, the Company, including without limitation, the failure to pay compensation or benefits when due if such failure is not cured within 30 days after written demand for payment thereof; - the executive's election to terminate employment within the 180 day period following a Change in Control; - in the case of Mr. Tanger, if the executive is removed, or is not re-elected as a Director of the Company.